a-rhodes-vcu/unix_chat_bot/README.md

         intents = json.loads(data_file)
 ```
 Now it's time to break down the intents.json file, prepare the data and create pickle files.
 First iterate through the outer key and inner key of the json file: 'intents' and 'patterns'.
 The patterns are then tokenized or split apart and converted into a list of words.
 The list is then extended to the word list.
 Then a tuple containing the tokenized pattern along with it's tag is appended to the documents list and the tag is appended to the classes' list.
 Now that we have the tokenized list of words, I can convert them all to lower case, skip any words that are in the stop list and find the lemma of each word.
 Last but not least, create a set of each list (remove duplicates) and sort each list.
-Finially, it's time to dump the lists into pickle files.
+Finally, it's time to dump the lists into pickle files.
 ```
   for intent in intents['intents']:
             for pattern in intent['patterns']: